fragdochkarl/mage2docs/understanding_blank_theme.md

 //  Otherwise this theme won't be available for parent nesting
 //  All new variables should be placed in local theme lib or local theme files
 ```
-The last line gives us another final opportunity to extend on a module basis by using a `_extend.less` file:
+Last but not least we get another final opportunity to extend on a module basis by using a `_extend.less` file:

 ```less
 //  Extend for minor customisation
 //@magento_import 'source/_extend.less';
 ```

-And thats pretty much it: `styles-l.less` works pretty the same - just ommiting inclusion of base lib and setting desktop scope.
+And thats it: `styles-l.less` works pretty much the same - just ommiting inclusion of base lib and setting desktop scope.

 ## Conclusion